 No cash holdings.
 Once your cash balance reaches $10, it is invested in your portfolio.
 This ensures your money is working for you at all times.

 Fractional investing.
-No more having to wait until you have enough cash to buy a full share of a stock.
+No more waiting until you have enough cash to buy a full share of a stock.
 You can buy fractional shares for free with M1.

 No cash holdings.
-I listed this as an advantage above because it is, for long-term investors.
-But if you want to build up a cash holding and invest when the market drops, you are going to have to put the money into a savings account and transfer it to M1 when you want it invested.
+I listed this as an advantage above because it is.
+But if you want to build up a cash holding and invest when the market drops, you’ll need to put the money into the free checking account M1 provides or keep it in a savings account and transfer it to M1 when you want it invested.

 No mutual funds.
-This isn’t a huge deal since you can invest in over 2,000 exchange traded funds, but if you want to invest in mutual funds, M1 isn’t for you.
+This isn’t a huge deal since you can invest in over 2,000 exchange traded funds as well as individual stocks, but if you want to invest in mutual funds, M1 isn’t for you.

 M1 Finance Costs